wp-plugins/google-remarketing/readme.txt

 1. When you are adding or editing pages you will now have a new meta box to enter a custom pixel for that page.

-== Screenshots ==

-1. Setting Page.
-2. New meta box that shows on the add/edit forms.
-3. View source of the embed.

 == Changelog ==